tacman-fp7/handover/README.md

 ### Compiling the code

-Currently, the `closed-chain` module has to be compiled separatly, since its structure is temporary.
-An example of compilation for `pose-selection` and `in-hand-localization` modules for Linux system is following:
+ An example of compilation  for Linux system is following:

 ```
  git clone https://github.com/tacman-fp7/handover.git